NSO-developer/nso-gitbook/development/advanced-development/kicker.md

 # Kicker

 Kickers constitute a declarative notification mechanism for triggering actions on certain stimuli like a database change or a received notification.
-These different stimuli and their kickers are defined separately as data kicker and notification kicker respectively.
+These different stimuli and their kickers are defined separately as data, notification, and telemetry kicker respectively.

 Common to all types of kickers is that they are declarative.
 Kickers are modeled in YANG and Kicker instances are stored as configuration data in CDB.